Miyuki Ishikawa: Social impact

 Because the victims were deserted children, Ishikawa insisted that parents were responsible for their deaths.
 Some people, including Musei Tokugawa, supported the assertion.
 Yuriko Miyamoto and Michiko Fujiwara criticized them, however, saying it was an example of discrimination against deserted children.
 Moreover, it was revealed that the other eleven maternity homes in Tokyo had also committed crimes similar to Kotobuki San'in case by the end of 1948.

-Several intellectuals, such as doctor Takashi Hayashi (林髞) (Takatarō Kigi (木々高太郎)) and politician Tamayo Miyagi, advocated that Japanese government should begin to consider the legalisation of abortion in Japan in order to prevent recurrence of such incidents.
+Several intellectuals, such as doctor Takashi Hayashi (林髞) (Takatarō Kigi (木々高太郎)) and politician Tamayo Miyagi, advocated that Japanese government should begin to consider the legalization of abortion in Japan in order to prevent recurrence of such incidents.
 On 13 July 1948, the Eugenic Protection Law (now the Mother's Body Protection Law) was established.
 On 24 June 1949, abortion for economic reasons was legalised under the Eugenic Protection Law in Japan.

 Aftermath

-In 1969 Ishikawa was interviewed by Shūkan Shinchō magazine, claiming innocence in the murders.
+In 1969, Ishikawa was interviewed by Shūkan Shinchō magazine, claiming innocence in the murders.
 Following the end of her sentence, she began to work selling soap, cream and fish.
 At the time of the interview, Takeshi was already dead and Ishikawa was operating a real estate office in Tokyo, and she boasted about having built a big tomb for herself two years before.
 Her former lawyer imagined that she had earned about 100 million yen.

 Ishikawa's name and address (same as Kotobuki San'in) were listed in telephone directories between 1954 and 1987.
 As well, her name was on the industry's lists as a representative of a real-estate agent named Asahi Shōji (朝日商事), whose address was also same as Kotobuki San'in, until the end of 1986.
 (Note: Five months after Ishikawa's death, National Association For Real Estate Transaction Guaranty (全国宅地建物取引業保証協会) requested someone qualified to come forward to get refund of three million yen, the deposit of her real estate business, on Kanpō.)